tmalamut/PHP-Project/README.md

    * Confirms that user has logged out.

 * Public page
-  * Allows everyone to view all current entires posted by users.
+  * Allows everyone to view all current entries posted by users.
 Updated when users update and/or delete their content.

 ### Note